telerik/maui-docs/knowledge-base/remove-border-underline-masked-entry-control-maui.md

 ---
-title: How to Remove Border/Underline in RadNumericMaskedEntry Control
+title: How to Remove Border/Underline in the RadNumericMaskedEntry Control
 description: This article provides instructions on how to remove the border or underline in the MaskedEntry control in a .NET MAUI project.
 type: how-to
 page_title: Removing Border/Underline in MaskedEntry Control for .NET MAUI